syssi/xiaomi_airpurifier/README.md

 Credits: Thanks to [Rytilahti](https://github.com/rytilahti/python-miio) for all the work.

+## What is the difference between this custom component and the one in Home Assistant Core?

+This custom component is more or less the beta version of the [official component](https://www.home-assistant.io/integrations/xiaomi_miio/).
+Furthermore, this custom component supports a number of additional devices which cannot be merged into the official component at the moment.
+The handling/values of the `fan_speed` property need to be refactored first because this and the official component don't align with some new architecture decisions.

 ## Supported devices

 | Name                   | Model                  | Model no. | Specs |